nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Food Diary detects invalid command from user.
     *   1a1.
 Food Diary warns user about invalid command syntax.
     *	1a2.
 User enters correct command syntax.

          Use case resumes from step 2.

 * 2a.
 Food Diary detects duplicate entry that is already stored in the application.
     *	2a1.
 Food Diary warns user that the entry to be added already exists in the application.

          Use case ends.

-**UC02: List all restaurants**
+**UC02: List all entries**

 **MSS**

-1. User requests to list all restaurants.
+1. User requests to list all entries.
-2. Food Diary displays all the restaurants.
+2. Food Diary displays all the entries.

 **Extensions**